7 Different Shades of Blonde Hair That Black Girls Can Rock (Trendy Transformations)

 Seriously, have you seen Jackie Aina?
 This beauty vlogger is always reminding us that anything you can do, black girls can do better especially when it comes to hair.

-When it comes to getting that ash blonde color, hair toner is a prime tool you will need to remove the brassy-orange color that you initially have after lifting your natural hair or extensions.
+When it comes to getting that ash-blonde color, hair toner is an essential tool to remove the brassy-orange color you initially have after lifting your natural hair or extensions.

-At first glance, it may seem like you have ruined your hair, but toners such as Wella Color Charm in T18 or T14 will lift the color to what you are looking for.
+At first glance, it may seem like you have ruined your hair.
+I have first-hand experience with the scare of bright orange hair.
+But toners such as Wella Color Charm in T18 or T14 will lift and deposit color to achieve that beautiful, non-brassy, cool-tone blonde you are looking for.

-Guaranteeing that you accurately followed the bleaching steps.
+Guaranteeing that you accurately followed the lightning or bleaching steps.